mdazad1508/fund-withdraw-SmartContract/README.md

 Staging tests can be done on a testnet (LAST STOP BEFORE DEPLOYMENT !!!!!);

-deploy - deploying the smartcontract on networks scripts - interacting with smart contracts test - testing the smart contract working properly before deploying to a network
+deploy - deploying the smartcontract on networks scripts - interacting with smart contracts (scripts works on already deployed contracts) test - testing the smart contract working properly before deploying to a network frontend - once a smart contract is deployed you can interact with already deployed account using contract address, abi and signer(account which is connected) , frontend is connected to metamask which is connected to a node of the blockchain underthe hood  , once forntend is connected to metamask we can post request through metamask api...

  ```